etpalmer63/WhatsUpDoc/DocsLikeCode.rst

 specifics about what should be present in the docs or webpages themselves.
 In a scenario where one is coming from a coding background with an already established dev-style workflow for managing documentation, the book is trying to convince the already initiated.
-I would like to see more information on defining the audience, a style guide or analysis of essential aspects of the webpage presentation.
+At this point, I need more information on defining the audience, a style guide or analysis of essential aspects of the webpage presentation.